JohnCoene/javascript-for-r/_book/3-20-htmlwidgets-intro.md

 <p class="caption">(\#fig:plotly-dt-diagram)Interactive table with DT</p>
 </div>

-DT has grown very popular amongst shiny developers as it allows capturing server-side many of the users' interactions with the table, such as the selected row.
+DT has grown very popular amongst Shiny developers as it allows capturing server-side many of the users' interactions with the table, such as the selected row.

 ```r
 library(DT)